Peliqan

 Walk through these questions to scope your implementation:

-• Do you have 5-30 sources to integrate? → Cloud-native warehouse + managed ELT is a fast path.
+• Do you have 5-30 sources to integrate?
+Cloud-native warehouse plus managed ELT is a fast path.

-• Do you have 50+ sources or complex transformations? → All-in-one platform reduces vendor sprawl.
+• Do you have 50+ sources or complex transformations?
+An all-in-one platform reduces vendor sprawl.

-• Are you in a regulated industry (healthcare, financial services)? → On-prem or hybrid deployment with SOC 2, HIPAA, GDPR built in.
+• Are you in a regulated industry like healthcare or financial services?
+On-prem or hybrid deployment with SOC 2 Type II, ISO 27001, GDPR, HIPAA, and CCPA built in.

-• Do you need real-time analytics? → ELT with CDC, streaming-friendly warehouse.
+• Do you need real-time analytics?
+ELT with change data capture and a streaming-friendly warehouse.

-• Are you feeding AI agents downstream? → Modeled entities, MCP server, governed data layer.
+• Are you feeding AI agents downstream?
+Modeled entities, an MCP server, and a governed data layer.

-• Is budget tight but you have engineers? → Open-source stack (Postgres + Airbyte + dbt + Airflow).
+• Budget tight but you have engineers?
+An open-source stack (Postgres, Airbyte, dbt, Airflow).

-• Is budget tight and no engineers? → All-in-one platform with fixed pricing.
+• Budget tight and no engineers?
+An all-in-one platform with fixed pricing.

 Watch out: the most common implementation pitfalls

-• Skipping the data audit: Teams that don’t audit sources upfront discover hidden systems 3 months in.
+• Skipping the data audit: teams that do not audit sources upfront discover hidden systems 3 months in.
 Plan for it.

-• Modeling for performance instead of business intent: Premature optimization makes the warehouse hard to query.
-Build the dimensional model around what the business actually asks, then tune.
+• Modeling for performance instead of business intent: premature optimization makes the warehouse hard to query.
+Build the model around what the business asks, then tune.

-• Treating governance as phase 2: Bolting on RBAC, lineage, and audit logging after launch typically doubles the work.
+• Treating governance as phase 2: bolting on access control, lineage, and audit logging after launch typically doubles the work.

-• Picking the wrong pricing model: Row-based pricing scales viciously.
-Model 12-month TCO at expected data volumes before signing.
+• Picking the wrong pricing model: row-based pricing scales steeply.
+Model 12-month total cost of ownership at expected data volumes before signing.

 Real-world example: Globis

 Globis, a SaaS ERP provider, activates customer data through Peliqan to predict sea container arrivals.
-They combine ERP records with external weather feeds, run ML in Python, and publish predictions back as APIs into operational systems – exactly the warehouse + activation pattern that drives measurable business outcomes.
-Read the full case study.
+They combine ERP records with external weather feeds, run ML in Python, and publish predictions back as APIs into operational systems, exactly the warehouse plus activation pattern that drives measurable business outcomes.
+Read the case studies.

 Conclusion

-Successful warehouse implementation hinges on a thorough understanding of the challenges and adherence to best practices.
-By focusing on clear objectives, ensuring high data quality, and fostering collaboration across departments, organizations build infrastructure that supports their analytical and AI needs for years.
+Successful warehouse implementation hinges on understanding the challenges and following the best practices.
+By focusing on clear objectives, ensuring high data quality, and encouraging collaboration across departments, organizations build infrastructure that supports their analytical and AI needs for years.
+CIC Hospitality is a good example: by unifying 50+ sources into one warehouse, they now save 40+ hours per month on reporting that used to be manual.

-Peliqan offers tailored solutions that address warehousing challenges head-on – built-in warehouse, 250+ connectors, SQL and low-code Python transformations, reverse ETL, AI agent tooling, and fixed pricing.
-With Peliqan’s all-in-one approach, businesses implement a working warehouse in weeks instead of months and avoid the 5-vendor stack that breaks at every renewal.
+Peliqan addresses these challenges directly with a built-in warehouse, 250+ connectors, SQL and low-code Python transformations, reverse ETL, and AI agent tooling.
+It is SOC 2 Type II, ISO 27001, GDPR, HIPAA, and CCPA certified, EU-hosted on AWS Frankfurt, with a built-in Postgres and Trino warehouse, custom connectors delivered within 2 weeks, and fixed pricing, so businesses implement a working warehouse in weeks instead of months and avoid the 5-vendor stack that breaks at every renewal.

 FAQs

-The 10 steps in data warehouse implementation are: (1) Requirement gathering and analysis, (2) Data modeling, (3) Data integration and ETL/ELT process, (4) Data cleansing and validation, (5) Building data marts, (6) Data security and governance, (7) Testing and quality assurance, (8) Deployment and maintenance, (9) User training and adoption, and (10) Ongoing management and optimization.
+The 10 steps are: (1) requirement gathering and analysis, (2) data modeling, (3) data integration and ETL/ELT, (4) data cleansing and validation, (5) building data marts, (6) data security and governance, (7) testing and quality assurance, (8) deployment and maintenance, (9) user training and adoption, and (10) ongoing management and optimization.
 Most teams take 12-24 weeks for a first production deployment, with the modeling and ETL phases consuming the bulk of the time.

-Start by aligning the warehouse goals with business KPIs in week one, then catalog every source system and assess data quality.
-Build a dimensional model (star or snowflake schema) before writing any pipelines.
-Use an ELT tool to load raw data into a staging schema, run SQL or Python transformations to produce modeled entities, then expose the modeled layer to BI tools and AI agents.
-Implement governance (RBAC, lineage, audit logs) from day one – bolting it on later doubles the cost.
+Align the warehouse goals with business KPIs first, then catalog every source system and assess data quality.
+Build a dimensional model (star or snowflake schema) before writing pipelines, use an ELT tool to load raw data into a staging schema, run SQL or Python transformations to produce modeled entities, then expose the modeled layer to BI tools and AI agents.
+Implement governance like access control, lineage, and audit logs from day one, because bolting it on later doubles the cost.

 Author Profile